Common welding safety hazards and how to avoid them

-When it comes to health and safety in the industrial workplace, the welfare of employees is the most important consideration.
-Worksites and factories are full of risks that must be assessed and accounted for so that safe workplace practice can go ahead.
+When it comes to welding hazards and control measures, the welfare of employees is the most important consideration.
+Worksites and factories are full of risks that must be assessed and accounted for so that safe workplace practices can go ahead.
 This can include infrastructure, materials, other workers and contaminants.

 In 2018/2019, 147 workers were killed at work and 550,000 injuries occurred in the workplace, leading to 30.7 million working days being lost.
 Each year, 13,000 deaths are suspected to be a result of past workplace exposure.